|

 Through our different outreach ministries, we strive to meet immediate needs and to remove the root causes of injustice.
 We also aim to create forms of community that transcend divisions in our society.
 Locally, our mission reflects our context in Appalachian Ohio.
 Our ministries have come to cluster around feeding the hungry; sharing God's love with those who are sick, lonely, or in prison; and renewing God's fragile earth.
 Parishioners and clergy are also deeply involved with the work of several local non¬profits.
 Internationally, we share the Episcopal Church's commitment to the Millennium Development Goals, simple, achievable goals meant to eliminate the most deadly poverty, and we dedicate at least 0.7% of our budget to achieving these goals, chiefly through Episcopal Relief and Development.

-Outlined below are some details about different outreach ministries of the parish and along with contact information for those who want to get involved.
+Outlined below are details about some of the outreach ministries of the parish and along with contact information for those who want to get involved.
 Wherever you are in your journey of faith, we'd like to help you find ways to serve and make a difference.

 |